xstr-me/api-spec/README.md

 # XStr.me API Specification

-This repository contains the OpenAPI specification for XStr.me services, distributed as Maven, NPM, and Composer packages.
+This repository contains the OpenAPI specification for XStr.me services, distributed as Maven, NPM, Composer, and PyPI packages.

 ## Overview